virajleedstrinity/Software-Engineering-Assessment-1-/README.md

 - Documents are available in the root directory.
 - Due to separate commit histories, `main` and `master` are not merged.
 Please view the `master` branch for the full app

-The ools I Have used for the Software Enginerring Assesment 1.
+The tools I Have used for the Software Enginerring Assesment 1.
 - Draw.io – for creating system architecture and flow diagrams
 - SQLite – for building and managing the database in the CD module
 - AI assistant – used for brainstorming, planning, feedback, and editing support